Pinafore/nlp-hw/adversarial/README.md

 reaction is taught in most organic chemistry classes), or connective (Samuel Beckett drove Andre the Giant to School).

 There's an example of this in this directory.
+The citations do not count against the page limit, and it's okay to go slightly beyond a page.

 Use of ChatGPT
 ========